THE TED AND LORETTA ROGERS FOSTER CARE COMFORT KIT PROGRAM

 – Abby, age 9

-The Ted and Loretta Rogers Foster Care Transition Program provides high-quality backpacks (“comfort kits”) filled with age appropriate items and supplies to these children and youth as they face one of the most overwhelming experiences of their lives.
+The Ted and Loretta Rogers Foster Care Comfort Kit Program provides high-quality backpacks (“comfort kits”) filled with age appropriate items and supplies to these children and youth as they face one of the most overwhelming experiences of their lives.

 Children’s Aid Foundation of Canada is seeking in-kind donations from partners to ensure the backpacks are pre-stuffed with key comfort and safety items such as blankets, bedding, mittens, hygiene products, toques, pyjamas, small toys, playing cards, journals, colouring books, headphones, and keychains, etc. Backpacks are stuffed according to age groups: 0-2 years; 3-5 years; 6-12 years; and 13-18 years.